Heiress of Secrets

 Not the most attractive assassin I’ve hired over the years, but he could still strangle me with sweet and callous atrocity.

 Yes.
+Provocation romps along the rim of my smile.
 Do it.
-Provocation romps along the rim of my smile.
-End me.
+End me now.

 Coward!
 Consigning me to another day in this never-ending scream.
 These endless shrieks.